mongodb/mongo-hadoop/README.md

  for an existing Mongo collection (must be indexed, etc etc).
 This will be used as the key for the split point.
 It defaults to `{ _id: 1 }` but an experienced user may find it easy to optimize their mapper distribution by customizing this value.

 For all three paths, users may specify a custom query to filter the input data with *mongo.input.query* representing a JSON document.
 This will be properly combined with the index filtering on input splits allowing you to MapReduce a subset of your data but still get efficient splitting.

+### Pig
+The MongoStorage Pig module is provided; it currently only supports _saving_ to MongoDB.
+Load support will be provided at a later date.

 Examples
 ----------